-For the financial accounting, audit and assurance, law and tax papers except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions..
+For the tax papers, ACCA will publish examinable documents, or tax rates and allowances tables, once a year to indicate exactly what legislation could potentially be assessed within identified examination sessions.
+These should be read in conjunction with the information below.